It’s that time of year when high performers like you are making decisions on how best to move forward in the new year.

 Following a decision-making methodology doesn’t come with a foolproof guarantee, but it does provide peace of mind and knowing that you’ve thoughtfully considered your options.

-Do you plan to incorporate any of the tips I’ve shared the next time you tackle a tough decision?
+Do you plan to incorporate any of the tips I’ve shared the next time you tackle a big decision?
 Is there a decision-making strategy you follow each time?
 If so, please share in the blog’s comments so others can benefit, too.

 Cheering you on!